jankotek/log-prototype/README.md

 As prototype it has some limitations:

-- keys and values are primitive longs (easier to test compaction)
+- keys and values are primitive 8-byte longs (easier to test compaction)
-- there is no close method, it relies on JVM garbage collector
+- there is no close method, resource management relies on JVM garbage collector
-- store can not be reopened
+- store can not be reopened, data are lost after JVM exits

 If this prototype is successful (background compaction is stable), it will be integrated into MapDB4 in form of: